zoiosilva/wsl-php-dev-env/README.md

 # wsl-php-dev-env
 This is the scripts I run to build up a new WSL environment for personal development use.

+# When checking out, don't forget to check the line endings on the .sh files.
+It MUST be linux style.

 Using a fresh new WSL environment.

 First I run this: